-The Attorney General’s Office has recently filed lawsuits against eight Internet lenders that made loans to cash-strapped Minnesota borrowers that were marketed as providing “cash between paydays,” but that contained unlawfully high annual interest rates of up to 782% percent and that were often illegally extended from paycheck to paycheck, trapping the borrower in a cycle of expensive debt.
+The Attorney General’s Office has filed lawsuits against numerous Internet lenders that made loans to cash-strapped Minnesota borrowers that were marketed as providing “cash between paydays,” but that contained unlawfully high annual interest rates of up to 782 percent and that were often illegally extended from paycheck to paycheck, trapping the borrower in a cycle of expensive debt.
 The loans are often called “payday loans.”

 Internet Payday Lenders.

 Numerous short-term or payday loan websites operate on the Internet.
 A customer generally types in their personal information, including their Social Security and bank account numbers, and the loan may be deposited into their bank account within hours.
 Although the quick cash promised by these loans may sound attractive, consumers should make sure that they know what costs they are agreeing to pay signing up for such loans.
 They should also make sure the lender is licensed with the State of Minnesota.
 Minnesota law caps the amount of fees that can be charged on payday loans.
 If a payday loan is less than $350, Minnesota rates are capped on a sliding scale as follows:

 Loan Amount Fee $0 - $50 $5.50 $50 - $100 10 percent, plus a $5 fee $100 - $250 7 percent (minimum of $10), plus a $5 fee $250 -$350 6 percent (minimum $17.50), plus a $5 fee